Command line options

 --watch Watch current file and automatically reload it whenever it is modified on disk.

 --load-plugins=<paths or names> List of plugins to load separated with a comma.
 Official plugins are alembic, assimp, draco, exodus, occt, usd, vdb.
-See usage for more info.
+See plugins for more info.

 General Options